When analyzing complex gear systems, boundary conditions must be modeled as closely as possible.

-By coupling FEM structures with the analytical calculation model, it is possible to consider the influence of the gearbox casing, the planet carrier, and the wheel body on the shaft-bearing system and the load distribution across the facewidth in mesh.
+By coupling FEM structures with the analytical calculation model, it is possible to consider the influence of the gearbox casing, planet carrier, and wheel bodies on the shaft-bearing system and the load distribution across the facewidth in mesh.

-Steps for Integration of a CAD Body as an FE Structure
+Steps for integrating CAD bodies as FE structures

-In the FVA-Workbench, FE structures are coupled with the analytical model in 3 steps via an interactive assistant.
+FE structures are coupled with the analytical calculation model in the FVA-Workbench in 3 steps, with the help of an interactive assistant.

-In the first step, the casing must be positioned relative to the gearbox.
-Next, the FVA-Workbench automatically detects the coupling nodes of the bearing seats.
-In the final step, the nodes for defining the environment (foundation) can be selected.
+First, the casing must be positioned relative to the gearbox.
+The FVA-Workbench then automatically detects the coupling nodes of the bearing seats.
+Finally, the nodes for defining the environment (foundation) can be selected.